-Texas has recently seen a sharp upswing in COVID-19 cases, hospitalizations, and deaths.
-This spike has caused substantial disruptions and hardships to families across the state (including many children), compromised safety as schools seek to reopen and address the massive educational gap that has surfaced during the pandemic, and added further strain to an already fragile healthcare complex.
-Despite these concerns, there has been massive resistance by policymakers to sensible and basic protective measures, such as appropriate masking requirements and measures to encourage higher vaccination rates.
+The COVID-19 pandemic continues to exact a major toll in terms of human health and wellbeing, as well as the economy.
+Cases, hospitalizations, and deaths have risen recently due to the delta variant, and the spike has caused substantial disruptions and hardships to families across the state (including many children), compromised safety as schools seek to reopen and address the massive educational gap that has surfaced during the pandemic, complicated efforts to return to more normal work environments, and added further strain to an already fragile healthcare complex.
+Despite these concerns, there has been massive resistance by some policymakers and individuals around the country to basic protective measures, such as appropriate masking requirements and policies, measures to encourage higher vaccination rates, and reasonable distancing protocols.
 In addition to these obvious consequences, this approach is also resulting in preventable losses to the economy through reduced employment and decreases in productivity.
 The Perryman Group (TPG) has recently quantified these adverse effects.

-Based on an analysis of outcomes with and without an effective policy response (as summarized on page 2), The Perryman Group estimates that preventable decreases in output (gross state product) due to the inadequate reaction to COVID-19 total \$13.4 billion on an annualized basis.
-Employment losses were found to reach almost 72,000 jobs.
+Responses such as sensible federal, state, and local actions to address high-risk situations, corporate or venue policies, and personal actions such as distancing, masking, and vaccination could significantly decrease losses over current levels.
+The Perryman Group estimates that preventable decreases in US output (gross product) due to the inadequate reaction to COVID-19 total \$288.1 billion on an annualized basis.
+Employment losses were found to reach 1.8 million jobs.

-Although the amounts differ markedly by industry, the typical worker who is unable to return to work due to the current situation results in a loss of $\frac{66,552}{186,755}$ in output for their employer and $\frac{186,755}{186,755}$ to the overall state economy on an annualized basis.
+Although the amounts differ markedly by industry, the typical worker who is unable to return to work due to the current situation results in a loss of \$53,072 in profits for their employer and \$159,050 to the national economy (gross product) on an annualized basis.